 If you’re noticing changes in your dog that you think are because of unhappiness, there are several things you can do.
 The first is to take them to a vet to ensure they’re healthy.
 You should also try and spend more time with your dog, play with them, and take them outside.
 Socializing them with other friendly pups can also help lift their mood.

 Sometimes something as simple as changing their diet can help, too.
 There are also calming chews, like CBD dog chews, which could help ease their nerves.

 Hug Your Puppy and Keep Them Happy

-Noticing the signs of an anxious dog in your own pup is never nice.
-Alongside the tips above, be sure to give your little furry friend plenty of hugs and love during this time!
+Noticing the signs of an anxious dog in your pup is never nice.
+Alongside the tips above, give your little furry friend plenty of hugs and love during this time!
 They might need some extra attention until they feel happy again.

-If you enjoyed this article, be sure to check out more on our website!
+If you enjoyed this article, check out more on our website!